OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 You can install a version of the Wikidata reconciliation service that uses your language.

-First, you need your language code: this is the two-letter code in the domain name of your Wikipedia (for instance "fr" if your Wikipedia is [https://fr.wikipedia.org/wiki/](https://fr.wikipedia.org/wiki/)).
+First, you need the language code: this is the [two-letter WP code found on this list](https://en.wikipedia.org/wiki/List_of_Wikipedias), or in the domain name of the desired Wikipedia (for instance, "fr" if your Wikipedia is [https://fr.wikipedia.org/wiki/](https://fr.wikipedia.org/wiki/)).

 Then, open the reconciliation dialog and click <span class="menuItems">Add Standard Service</span>.
 The URL is `https://openrefine-wikidata.toolforge.org/fr/api` where "fr" is replaced by your language code.